Pellet Stove Reviews: How to Compare Pellet Stoves

 Battery Backup

 Whether or not the stove is capable or running without mains electricity.
+See Battery Backup

 Surge Protector

-Low Draft Shutdown Shuts the stove down in case the combustion blower malfunctions, the vent is blocked or a stove door is left open.
+Low Draft Shutdown Shuts the stove down in case the combustion blower malfunctions, the vent is blocked or a door is left open.

 Automatic Shutdown and Re-ignition The capability of the stove to switch off and re-light automatically.